 Minister Champagne made a brief visit to the Driver Control Room before heading over to the world’s-largest 520 MeV cyclotron, which included a meet-and-greet with members from TRIUMF’s Proton and Neutron Irradiation Facility (PIF & NIF) team, who operate a premier, world-leading test site for space-radiation effects using protons and neutrons, and researchers from our Ultracold Neutron experiment,who are exploring one of the great mysteries in physics by making the most precise measurements ever of neutrons.

-From there, the group traversed the site to meet members from TRIUMF’s Physical Sciences Division as part of his tour through the ISAC-I an our Detector facilities, where he learned more about TRIUMF’s leadership in international subatomic physics and the role the laboratory plays in convening 21 Canadian universities and serving as the nation’s portal to international science collaborations and experiments like ATLAS and ALPHA at CERN, SNO+, and Hyper-K
+From there, the group traversed the site to meet members from TRIUMF’s Physical Sciences Division as part of his tour through the ISAC-I and our Detector facilities, where he learned more about TRIUMF’s leadership in international subatomic physics and the role the laboratory plays in convening 21 Canadian universities and serving as the nation’s portal to international science collaborations and experiments like ATLAS and ALPHA at CERN, SNO+, and Hyper-K.

 Finally, the Minister had the opportunity to enter TRIUMF’s Institute for Advanced Medical Isotopes (IAMI), a suite of state-of-the-art laboratory facilities that will help grow Canada’s health sciences research capacity and dramatically increase our ability to help advance isotope-based diagnostic and therapeutic treatments for a range of diseases, including cancer.